Leo-Corporation/ColorPicker/README.md

 ## Features
 - Pick a color from your screen
-- Pick a color manually with the inituitive UI
+- Pick a color manually with the intuitive UI
 - Pick a color randomly
 - Color History
 - Convert colors to another type (RGB, HEX, HSL, HSV, CMYK)